 COMMERCIAL REVENUE SPLIT

 The Parties agree to use their best efforts to sell the available commercial inventory on PSR and VSiN’s “Action Updates”.
 For the Action Updates, both the advertising agency(ies) for VSiN and Gow shall sell live reads for insertion.

-The advertising agencies for the Parties shall be permitted to bundle the available inventory for Action Updates, PSR and other Gow network properties, for the purpose of boosting audience, inventory and spot rates.
+The advertising agencies for the Parties shall be permitted to bundle the available inventory for Action Updates, PSR and other Gow network properties, for the purpose of boosting audience, inventory and spot rates (“Bundled Content”).

+The Commercial Revenue Split is based on net revenue from the sale of PSR, Action Updates, and Bundled Content.
+Net revenue is gross profits less industry-standard commissions paid to third-party advertising partners.

+Each party shall pay the other party their appropriate portion of the commercial revenue split within thirty (30) days of the first party receiving payment from the third-party payor.

+Sales of PSR, Action Updates, or Bundled Content shall be split according to the following breakdown: